gahlautabhinav/MedVault-DeCR/README.md

 # MedVault-DeCR
+Team: Kodak
 A decentralized medical records vault with patient-controlled consent, secure file sharing, and on-chain audit logging.

 Built for the 0xGenIgnite Hackathon (NIT Goa) 🚀

+Note: We completed the MVP, we were working on deployment, it is still in process.

 # ⚙️ Setup Instructions
 ## 1. Backend (Node.js)